 If you want my opinion, that's a no to me.
 Most states, for one thing, haven't even found a legal location at the DAOs.
 They don't know how to look at them!
 Companies?
 Cooperatives?
 Can they be sued for damages or disputes?
 Whose fault is it, in that case?

 DAOs have no leaders, and there can be thousands of investors.
 Who is responsible?
 The guy who has the most shares?
-Politics will have to find answers to these questions before giving the green light to this type of "autonomous and automatic" companies.
+Politics will have to find answers to these questions before giving the green light to this kind of "autonomous and automatic" companies.

 The truth is, our society is probably not made for DAOs yet.
 Perhaps dictators are still loved too much, and everyone loves strong leaders who tell others what to do.

 Do we think we live in a democracy?
-Obviously we have no idea, in a de facto "capitalist" world (in the West as well as in the East) of what a true democracy is.
+Evidently we have no idea, in a de facto "capitalist" world (in the West as well as in the East) of what a true democracy is.
 A DAO has flaws to fix, as you see, and it definitely won't fix every human problem.